smartpolitech/ACHO2017/componentes/habla/README.md

 Habla count with different functions

-   **- readDic()**: open the file "dicc.txt".
+&nbsp;&nbsp;**- readDic()**: open the file "dicc.txt".
 This file has the list of commands that ACHO can execute.
 The structure of the commands must be:

 VERB:AGENT,AGENT,AGENT,...

 VERB:AGENT,AGENT,AGENT,...

 Note: is important not to have blank spaces between chraracters.